 The Channel Upgrade will be delivered over a period of six years from 2018 to 2023.
-Under the deliver schedule, it will create 120 FTE jobs in Townsville during construction and support 245 Full Time Equivalent jobs in Queensland.
+Under the delivery schedule, it will create 120 Full Time Equivalent (FTE) jobs in Townsville during construction and support 245 FTE jobs in Queensland.

 The Townsville Port Channel Upgrade is a joint project of the Queensland and Australian Governments and Port of Townsville Limited.
 The Channel Upgrade forms part of the Townsville City Deal signed in December 2016.

 Several principles were established to guide the procurement and delivery methodology for the project including:

 The Channel Upgrade project will take about five years in total.
 The first year will be preparation works, followed by rock supply and construction of the rock wall.
 Capital dredging for channel widening and filling of the reclamation area will complete the project.

 Over approximately 20 months, local suppliers will deliver more than 750,000 tonnes of rock to the Townsville Port for the Channel Upgrade Project.
 The rock will be used to construct a 2.2 kilometre rock wall that will bund a 62 hectare Port Reclamation Area.

 In line with the Channel Upgrade Project delivery model, haulage of rock for the construction of the rock wall began in the first half of 2019.
 The trucking route is along the Flinders Highway from third-party quarries west of Townsville, then along the Port Access Road (South Port Road) to the Port of Townsville.
 This route minimises disturbance for local residents.

 Rocks are being delivered to the Port during daylight hours Monday to Saturday over a 20-month period.
 No rock haulage occurs on Sundays.

 Local trucking contractors have been engaged to transport rock from local quarries to the Port.